 Pro Tips for Maximizing Productivity With Your AI VS Code Extensions

 - Don’t blindly trust: While incredibly powerful, AI models can sometimes generate incorrect or suboptimal code.
-You always need to review and truly understand the suggestions before you accept them.
+You must always review and truly understand the suggestions before accepting them.
 Don’t just hit enter!

 - Provide context: The more context you give (through clear comments, descriptive variable names, etc.), the better the AI’s suggestions will become.
 It really helps the AI understand your intent.